 St. Mark’s Basilica

 The Basilica was the State Church of the Republic.
-A former chapel, this has been an important religious site since the remains of St. Mark were brought to Venice in 829.
+A former chapel, the Basilica has been an important religious site since the remains of St. Mark were brought to Venice in 829.
 St. Mark’s became extremely wealthy after Constantinople fell, and the Venetian crusaders returned with loads of Byzantine treasures.
 You will see some of that artistry and treasures on the basilica.

 1. Don’t miss the 4,240 sq meters of luminous and ethereal gold mosaics